Interstate 865

-Interstate 865 (I-865) is an east–west auxiliary Interstate Highway northwest of Indianapolis, Indiana.
+Interstate 865 (I-865) is an east–west auxiliary Interstate Highway northwest of Indianapolis, Indiana, United States.
 It is a short connector between I-65 and I-465, running for 5 mi and completely concurrent with U.S. Route 52 (US 52).
 The highway was originally numbered as a branch of I-465 but was renumbered in 2002 to prevent I-465 from intersecting with itself.
-This section was previously known as the Dog Leg, and the milemarkers ran from 900 to 905.
+This section was previously known as the Dog Leg, and the mile markers ran from 900 to 905.

 Route description

 I-865 begins at an interchange with I-65 in the northwest outskirts of Indianapolis, near Zionsville.
 The interchange allows for traffic from southbound I-65 to continue east onto I-865 and connects traffic from westbound I-865 to northbound I-65 but prohibits other movements.
-US 52 joins the four-lane freeway as it travels east across several farms and suburban neighborhoods on the south side of Zionsville.
+US 52 is concurrent with the entire length of the four-lane freeway as it travels east across several farms and suburban neighborhoods on the south side of Zionsville.
 After 4.7 mi, I-865 terminates at a three-way interchange with I-465, which continues around Indianapolis as a beltway.

 I-865 has interchanges only at its eastern terminus at I-465 and its western terminus at I-65.
-It is one of the few Interstates that have interchanges only at their terminuses and none in between.
-Other examples include I-587 in Kingston, New York; I-381 in Bristol, Virginia; the future I-222; and I-189 in Chittenden County, Vermont.
+It is one of the few Interstates that have interchanges only at their termini and none in between.
+Other examples include I-587 in Kingston, New York; I-381 in Bristol, Virginia; the future I-222; I-495 in Maine; and I-189 in Chittenden County, Vermont.

 The highway is maintained by the Indiana Department of Transportation (INDOT).
-In 2022, they measured annual average daily traffic on I-865 at 34,304 vehicles.
+In 2022, INDOT measured annual average daily traffic on I-865 at 34,304 vehicles.